Links on Android Authority may earn us a commission. Learn more.

 Should you download the HeyMelody app?

 In order to receive firmware updates and remap the controls, you must download the HeyMelody mobile app.
-Any Android device running Android 6.0 or later can use the app, but it’s not yet available on iOS.
+Any Android device running Android 6.0 or later can use the app.
+It is also now available on the app store for iOS device owners.

 You need to download the HeyMelody app in order to access your smart assistant from the OnePlus Buds Z.

 HeyMelody is very sparse.
 All that you can do is update the firmware and remap the controls.
 It’s silly that you have to download an app to go to the previous track from the earbuds, but at least the option is available.
-The HeyMelody app is still in development, and features are subject to change as the app matures.
+There’s no custom EQ functionality, so you’re stuck with how these buds sound out of the box.

 Do the OnePlus Buds Z stay connected?